-Basis risk - results from unexpected changes in the relationships among interest rates and interest rate indexes.
+• Basis risk - results from unexpected changes in the relationships among interest rates and interest rate indexes.
 Basis risk can produce volatility in the spread earned on a loan or an investment relative to its cost of funds.
 This risk arises when the floating-rate index tied to a loan or investment differs from the index on the Systemwide Debt Security issued to fund the loan or investment.

 The goal of the Banks in managing interest rate risk is to maintain long-term value of equity and stable earnings over both the short- and long-term time horizons.
 In most cases, the wholesale funding provided by a Bank to an Association matches the terms and embedded options of the Association's retail loans.
 This funding approach shifts the majority of the interest rate risk connected with retail loans from the Association to its funding Bank.
 The Banks are responsible for developing asset/liability management policies and strategies to manage interest rate risk and for monitoring this risk on a regular basis.
 These policies include guidelines for measuring and evaluating exposures to interest rate risk.
 In addition, the policies establish limits for interest rate risk and define the role of the board of directors in delegating day-to-day responsibility for interest rate risk management to Bank management.
 That authority is delegated to an asset/liability management committee, made up of senior Bank managers.
 The policies define the composition of the committee and its responsibilities.
-Interest rate risk management is also subject to certain intra-System agreements, including the CIPA and the MAA, and regulatory oversight by the Farm Credit Administration.
+Interest rate risk management is also subject to certain intra-System agreements, including the Amended and Restated Contractual Interbank Performance Agreement and the Second Amended and Restated Market Access Agreement, and regulatory oversight by the Farm Credit Administration.

-Historically, one of the primary benefits of our status as a government-sponsored enterprise debt issuer has been that, through the Funding Corporation and its selling group, the System has had daily access to the debt markets and a great deal of flexibility in structuring the maturity and types of debt securities we issued.
+Historically, one of the primary benefits of our status as a government-sponsored enterprise debt issuer has been that, through the Funding Corporation and its selling group, the System has had daily access to the debt markets and a great deal of flexibility in structuring the maturity and types of debt securities we issue to match asset cash flows.
 The ability to quickly access the debt markets helped us minimize the risk that interest rates might change between the time a loan commitment is made and the time it is funded.

 Flexibility in structuring debt enabled us to issue Systemwide Debt Securities that offset most of the primary interest rate risk exposures embedded in our loans.
 For example, by issuing LIBOR-indexed, floating-rate Systemwide Debt Securities we are able to minimize the basis risk exposure presented by our LIBOR-indexed, floating-rate loans.
 As we discussed above, some of our fixed-rate loans may provide borrowers with the option to prepay their loans.
-In most interest rate environments we were able to significantly offset the risk created by an embedded prepayment option by funding prepayable fixed-rate loans with callable debt.
-Callable debt provides us with the option to retire debt early in order to maintain a better match between the duration of our assets and our liabilities.
+In most interest rate environments we are able to significantly offset the risk created by a prepayment option by funding prepayable fixed-rate loans with callable debt.
+Callable debt provides us with the option to retire debt early to offset prepayment risk in earning assets.

-Approximately 70% of our fixed-rate loans provide the borrowers with the option to prepay their loan at any time without fees, and the remainder of the System's fixed-rate loans contain provisions requiring prepayment fees to partially or fully compensate the System for the cost of retiring the debt, some of which may be non-callable.
+Approximately 74% of our fixed-rate loans provide the borrowers with the option to prepay their loan at any time without fees, and the remainder of the System's fixed-rate loans contain provisions requiring prepayment fees to partially or fully compensate the System for the cost of retiring the debt, some of which may be non-callable.
 The Banks participate in the derivatives markets, which provide additional tools to manage interest rate risk.
 Our use of derivatives is detailed later in this section.